julian-klode/lingolang/docs/permissions.md

 The reasons for going with a capabilities-derived approach are simple: Monads don't work in Go, as Go does not have generic types; and fractional permissions are less powerful: Capabilities allow you to define objects with single-writer, multiple reader permissions (where there are two references, $ow\overline{W}$ for writing and,
-$or` for reading), which might come in handy later, or even just non-linear writeable values, which can be useful for interaction with legacy code.
+$or$ for reading), which might come in handy later, or even just non-linear writeable values, which can be useful for interaction with legacy code.

 This approach is called _Lingo_ (short for linear Go).
 Permissions in Lingo are different from the original